berylliumsec/nebula/README.md

 ### As a search engine:

-Within the search engine capability, ethical hackers can input port numbers or specific protocol names.
+Within the search engine capability, ethical hackers can input port numbers or specific service names.
 In return, they will receive recommended commands to assist in the identification of potential vulnerabilities.

-**Pro Tip**: For optimal results, search using protocol names or port numbers.
+**Pro Tip**: For optimal results, search using service names or port numbers.
 This approach is more effective than entering a full sentence or broad query.

 ### As an AI-driven assistant.
 **DISCLAIMER**: The results provided by this tool may contain inaccuracies or may not be suitable for all scenarios.
 We highly recommend users to review and, if necessary, modify the suggested commands before executing them.
 Proceed with caution and always ensure you are acting within legal and ethical boundaries